Henry Clay Work: Civil War (1861–1865)

-"One day early in the war a quiet and rather solemn-looking young man, poorly clad, was sent up to my room from the store with a song for me to examine.
+One day early in the war a quiet and rather solemn-looking young man, poorly clad, was sent up to my room from the store with a song for me to examine.
 I looked at it and then at him in astonishment.
-It was "Kingdom Coming"—elegant in manuscript, full of bright, good sense and comical situations in its "darkey" dialect—the words fitting the melody almost as aptly and neatly as Gilbert fits Sullivan—the melody decidedly good and taking, and the whole exactly suited to the times.
+It was 'Kingdom Coming'—elegant in manuscript, full of bright, good sense and comical situations in its "darkey" dialect—the words fitting the melody almost as aptly and neatly as Gilbert fits Sullivan—the melody decidedly good and taking, and the whole exactly suited to the times.
 'Did you write these words and music?'
 I asked.
 A gentle 'Yes' was the answer.
 'What is your business, if I may inquire?'
 'I am a printer.'
 'Would you rather write music than set type?'
 'Yes.'
-'Well, if this is a specimen of what you can do, I think you may give up the printing business.'"
+'Well, if this is a specimen of what you can do, I think you may give up the printing business.'

-He saw great potential in Work's "gift for composition" and, in a time that "called for patriotic songs with a strong Union flavor," assigned him a songwriting post lasting until the Civil War's end.
+However, it was "Brave Boys Are They", which Work gave to Root after "Kingdom Coming", that secured his contract with Root & Cady.
+Root saw potential in Work's adeptness at composing and, during a time that demanded thoroughly pro-Union patriotic songs, assigned him a songwriting post lasting until the Civil War's end.